 Following are the data types and field property setting which is not well supported by the earlier Access database version.

 - History-tracking Long Text (Memo) fields (Long Text – Memo fields that have the Append Only property set to Yes)

 - Multi-valued lookup fields (lookup fields that have the Allow Multiple Values property set to Yes)

 - Calculated data type

-Access database .accdb format, allows linking of several types of data which are not well supported by older Access versions.
+Access database .accdb format allows linking of several types of data that are not well supported by older Access versions.

 - Tables in other .accdb file format databases